KabukiStarship/KabukiPressCookbook/README.md

                `.__,  `._.'  `._.' /  \_ `___,'  `._.'  `._.' /  \_
 ```

-***A book on how to make intelligent connected apps, plugins, games, servers, and art with Script2 and Kabuki Toolkit.***
+***A book on how to make intelligent connected software, websites, books, and art with Script2, Kabuki Toolkit, and KabukiPress.***

 By Cale McCollough